chronvas/PHP-LatLong/README.md

 If the distance is less than X meters, echo the coordinates and calculate how many points were found.

 Results:
-issues after 200k lines of select output, limit select output to avoid
+issues after 200k lines of select, limit select output to avoid